 Dress the Part

 The first step is dressing appropriately.
 This means understanding the culture of the company you are apply to, and always dressing just one notch above.
 For most men, this means suit and ties.
 For women, this means pant suits.
-For a great list of interview dress guidelines, check out these resources:

 Arrive Early, but Not Too Early